chhatrachhorm/JavaIntroduction/examination/Papers/Model/Examination.md

-# Core Java Model Examination
+# Core Java model Examination
 #### Part A
 1. Responsibilities of JVM are to load the bytecode file, verify that file and to execute it.
 2. Difference between String and StringBuffer